Party City: Retail history

 As of June 2025, PartyCity.com in the United States is back online and fully operational under new ownership.
 The website has resumed accepting orders and is open for business.
+In late 2025, it was announced that the US-based office supply store Staples would be launching a Party City store-within-a-store concept in its retail locations, similar to the Party City store-within-a-store concept that Canadian Tire has inside all of its department store locations.